zchips/web-s10-rtk-query-mp-start/README.md

 #### 👉 TASK 2 - Study the API with Postman

-When your app is running it exposes and API on `http://localhost:9009/api/quotes` with the endpoints below.
+When your app is running it exposes an API on `http://localhost:9009/api/quotes` with the endpoints below.
 You should test them out in Postman to understand how they work.
 If you delete all the quotes, you can reset your server by running `npm run dev` again.

 1. GET `/quotes` **returns all quotes from the server**
     - Expects no parameters nor a request body